metaory/mxflow-cli/README.md

 </div>

-### :zap: A Modern, General purpose CLI task runner with human readable YAML config file
+### :zap: A Friendly, General purpose CLI task runner defined by a simple YAML file

 `mxflow` is a CLI task runner which is defined by a YAML config file.
 It searches for a `.mxflow/config.yml` in the current directory and parent directories recursively up which it then parses for commands and arguments

 ## Why?

-- Internal processes can get complicated or too repetitive
+- Internal processes can get complicated or too repetitive.

-- It's hard to streamline complex workflows across teams
+- It's hard to streamline complex workflows across teams.

-- Existing task-runners are too focused on a specific use case / environment or have complicated config files
+- Existing task-runners are too focused on a specific use case / environment or have complicated config files or are just not friendly.

 ---
 <!-- Group commands under a workflow, write steps, use special commands like `confirm` -->